Doctorate in Educational Leadership (PhD) Degree Programs in Nebraska

 Along with general and required courses, students often choose an area of emphasis to anchor their research, and to explore more in-depth.
 This could be K-12 Leadership, Special Education Leadership, Higher Education Leadership or another topic.
 Most programs also include a research core, designed to help students with their dissertation.
 Some Doctorate in Educational Leadership programs could also include an internship.
 Contact specific programs for details.

-Graduate schools with Doctorate in Educational Leadership Degree Programs in Nebraska
+Popular schools with Doctorate in Educational Leadership Degree Programs in Nebraska

 Doctor of Education vs. PhD in Educational Leadership